MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/mv-applyoperator.md

 * *Name*: If used, the name to assign the array-expanded values of each array-expanded expression.
   If not specified, the name of the column will be used if available.
-  A random name is generated if *ArrayExpression* is not a simple column name.
+  A random name is generated if *ArrayExpression* isn't a simple column name.

 * *ArrayExpression*: An expression of type `dynamic` whose values will be array-expanded.
   If the expression is the name of a column in the input, the input column is